zzkhangg/PatternAnalysis-2025/recognition/ConvNeXt-s4906401/README.md

 - Random Adjust Sharpness: randomly adjusts the sharpness of an image, used to make your model more robust to variations in image clarity or focus.

-### Data Split

-The training set is further split into training and validation subsets based on patient IDs to avoid data leakage.
-Specifically, 10% of the patients are assigned to the validation set, while the remaining 90% are used for training, ensuring each patient appears in only one subset.
-The test set remains unchanged and is used as provided.

 ## Training Process

-The model was trained on the ADNI dataset using PyTorch framework.
 The model was trained for 260 epochs with early stopping based on validation loss to prevent overfitting.
-For better generalization, the training uses AdamW optimizer with weight decay, Drop Path (Stochastic Depth) and Dropout.
+To improve generalization, the training employed the AdamW optimizer with weight decay, along with Drop Path (stochastic depth) and Dropout.
+Cross-entropy loss with label smoothing was used as the objective function for this classification task.

 The main hyperparameters used in the training process are summarized in [Table 2](#hyperparameters)